Evan Engram Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 - Engram has been the target of 12.0% (66 total) of his team's 551 passing attempts this season.

-- With four targets in the red zone this season, Engram has been on the receiving end of 6.7% of his team's 60 red zone pass attempts.
+- Engram (four red zone targets) has been the recipient of 6.7% of his team's 60 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Engram's matchup with the Bears.